lailalelouch/all-potatoes-doc/08_enhancements/03_javascript_4_filter_by_category.md

 	{% endfor %}
 ```

-We'll looping through all the categories and if the category is not the clicked button's category, we'll hide all of it's recipes and remove the class `active` from it.
+We'll be looping through all the categories and if the category is not the clicked button's category, we'll hide all of it's recipes and remove the class `active` from it.

 ## Trello